Head of Department: Professor Richard McAvoy

 Effects of environmental stresses and turfgrass management practices on growth, development, and physiology of turfgrasses.
 Implementation of proper management practices to promote optimal turfgrass health under stress conditions.

 Laboratory technologies for identification and characterization of molecules important for molecular biology research, genetic manipulation and disease diagnosis.
 Labs will provide hands-on experience performing basic molecular biology techniques, lectures will cover theoretical basis and application.
-A fee of $50 is charged for this course.

 (Formerly offered as PLSC 3230.)
 Three credits.